Home > Investors > Annual Meeting > Information Circular > Board

 • ensure that the key controls we rely on to achieve the Company’s objectives are actively monitored so that they remain effective; and

-• provide assurance to the executives and relevant committees of the Board of Directors on the effectiveness of key control activities.
+• provide assurance to the executives and relevant committees of the Board on the effectiveness of key control activities.

-Sustainability is an essential part of our culture and is firmly embedded in the organization.
-Just as the management of our mineral resources and mining operations are central to our business, so too is the management of the sustainability of our business.
-Sustainability is driven at an operational level, and the Company’s sustainability strategy is implemented, by blending top-down accountability with bottom-up responsibility.
-This means that the day-to-day ownership of sustainability risks and opportunities is in the hands of individual sites.
+Sustainability is driven at an operational level, and the Company’s sustainability strategy is implemented by blending top-down accountability with bottom-up responsibility.
+This means that the day-to-day ownership of sustainability risks and opportunities lays at the individual sites, where the business is.
 Each site plays a role in identifying risks and opportunities, metrics, and targets that measure real progress and deliver real impacts both for the business and for our stakeholders, including the countries in which we operate and our host communities.
-Site-level ownership is supported by regional sustainability leads, regional chief operating officers, and the Group Sustainability Executive, who provides oversight and direction over this site-level ownership to ensure alignment with the strategic priorities of the overall business.
+Site-level ownership is supported by regional sustainability leads, regional chief operating officers, and the Group Sustainability Executive, who provides oversight and direction over this site-level ownership to ensure alignment with Barrick’s policies and the strategic priorities of the overall business.

 The E&S Committee is our most senior management-level body dedicated to sustainability.
 The E&S Committee helps to connect site-level ownership of sustainability to management, and in turn to our Board, which has ultimate responsibility for sustainability.
 The committee is chaired by our President and Chief Executive Officer, and members include: